Information for Convenors

 Event Proposals: Guidelines and Information

-Proposals are welcome from organisations who wish to host an event at the 2013 World Water Week.
+Proposals are welcome from organisations who wish to host an event at the 2014 World Water Week.
 By hosting an event, you engage a wide range of stakeholders in discussions and debate around a specific issue of your choice.
-SIWI encourages to collaborate with other organisations in order to build partnerships and bringing a diversity of perspectives to the World Water Week.
+SIWI encourages collaborating with other organisations in order to build partnerships and bringing a diversity of perspectives to the World Water Week.

 Prospective organisations are encouraged to submit an event proposal for review by the World Water Week.
 The proposal should be text only (no graphics) following format: